Thomas the Apostle: Chios and Ortona

 The reputed relics of Saint Thomas remained at Edessa until they were moved to Chios in 1258.
-Some portion of the relics were later transferred again, and now rest in the Cathedral of St. Thomas the Apostle in Ortona, Italy.
+Some portion of the relics were later transferred again, and now rest in the Cathedral of Saint Thomas the Apostle in Ortona, Italy.
 However, the skull of Thomas is said to be at Monastery of Saint John the Theologian on the Greek island of Patmos.

 Ortona's three galleys reached the island of Chios in 1258, led by General Leone Acciaiuoli.
 Chios was considered the island where Thomas, after his death in India, had been buried.
 A portion fought around the Peloponnese and the Aegean islands, the other in the sea lapping at the then Syrian coast.
 The three galleys of Ortona moved on the second front of the war and reached the island of Chios.

 The tale is provided by Giambattista De Lectis, physician and writer of the 16th century of Ortona.
 After the looting, the navarca Ortona Leone went to pray in the main church of the island of Chios and was drawn to a chapel adorned and resplendent with lights.
-An elderly priest, through an interpreter informed him that in that oratory was venerated the Body of Saint Thomas the Apostle.
+An elderly priest, through an interpreter, informed him that in that oratory was venerated the body of Saint Thomas the Apostle.
 Leone, filled with an unusual sweetness, gathered in deep prayer.
-At that moment a light hand twice invited him to come closer.
+At that moment, a light hand twice invited him to come closer.
 The navarca Leone reached out and took a bone from the largest hole of the tombstone, on which were carved the Greek letters and a halo depicted a bishop from the waist up.
 He was the confirmation of what he had said the old priest and that you are indeed in the presence of the Apostle's body.
 He went back on the galley and planned the theft for the next night, along with fellow Ruggiero Grogno.
-They lifted the heavy gravestone and watched the underlying relics.
-The wrapped in snow-white cloths them laid in a wooden box (stored at Ortona to the looting of 1566) and brought them aboard the galley.
-Leone, then, along with other comrades, he returned again in the church, took the tombstone and took her away.
-Just the Chinardo admiral was aware of the precious cargo moved all the sailors of the Muslim faith on other ships and ordered him to take the route to Ortona.
+They lifted the heavy gravestone, watched the underlying relics, wrapped them in snow-white cloths, laid them in a wooden box (stored at Ortona to the looting of 1566) and brought them aboard the galley.
+Leone, then, along with other comrades, returned again to the church, took the tombstone and took her away.
+Just the Chinardo admiral was aware of the precious cargo, he moved all the Muslim sailors on other ships and ordered him to take the route to Ortona.